Pizza, medieval castles, and (rumored) dinosaurs lurking in Scottish lakes—from a kid’s-eye view, a family trip to Europe has a lot going for it.

 On a more somber note, Cork was also the last port of call for the Titanic.
 At the Titanic Experience, housed in the original White Star Line Ticket Office, step back in time to the moments leading up to the epic tragedy.
 Your tickets are replicas of the Titanic’s Third Class Boarding passes, and with this authentic reminder in hand, you’ll learn about the events leading up to the tragedy and the lives of those affected in a sensitive and compelling way.

-After the profound history of the famous passenger liner, switch gears with a visit to Blarney Castle.
+After the profound history of the famous passenger liner, switch gears with a visit to Blarney Castle, one of the best places to visit in Ireland.
 This medieval edifice has excellent gardens to wander in while you admire the Gothic heft of this 15th-century castle and weigh up whether you’re going to kiss the Blarney Stone.

 The stone is what Blarney Castle is best known for—a rather wet block of rock high up in the castle where visitors can (apparently) gain the power of eloquence by kissing it.
 Whether the stone can truly impart this power is perhaps hinted at in the meaning of the word ‘blarney’ in Irish slang: nonsense.